A massive multiplayer implementation of Snake using websockets.

 The control interface on the phone is also the same colour as the player colour in the game, to help the user situate themselves in the game.

-The number of players is limited by the supported number of concurrent connections on the router, and the size of the game canvas.
 A queue system adds additional players to a waitlist, and they are automatically joined as other players quit.
 In a public setting, this keeps the action fluid and fast-paced.